 After you complete a prep course and your own independent studying, it’s time to take the South Carolina life insurance exam.

-South Carolina uses PSI as its official testing service for delivering licensure exams.
+South Carolina uses Pearson VUE as its official testing service for delivering licensure exams.

 - Insurance Regulation